-Wind loads shall be considered in each step the steel erection analysis, and are to be computed in accordance with the agreed erection design criteria.
-Provisions shall be made by the Contractor's Engineer to ensure that girders are stable in wind events.
+Wind loads shall be considered in each step of the steel erection analysis and are to be computed in accordance with the agreed erection design criteria.
+Provisions shall be made by the Erection Engineer to ensure that girders are stable in wind events.
 It is permissible to set limits on maximum wind velocities during steel erection; these limits shall be stated in the Erection Plans and Procedures.
 If applicable, include provisions in the Erection Plans and Procedures for temporary supports, tie-downs, or both to address high wind conditions.

-Load combinations shall be in accordance with the AASHTO LRFD Bridge Design Specifications, unless otherwise noted in the contract documents, or unless otherwise approved by the Owner.
-If the Contractor proposes alternate design criteria (in accordance with the provisions of Article 2.4.1), the Contractor may also propose alternate load combinations for specific items provided the alternate load combinations are consistent with the proposed design criteria.
-Proposals for alternate load combinations shall be submitted by the Contractor for review and approval by the Owner prior to the Contractor or the Contractor's Engineer beginning work on the Erection Plans and Procedures and the Erection Engineering Calculations.
-The Owner shall be allowed a minimum of ten (10) working days to review the submittal, after which the Contractor may assume the submittal has been approved by the Owner, unless the
+Load combinations shall be in accordance with the AASHTO LRFD Bridge Design Specifications, unless otherwise noted in the Contract Documents, or unless otherwise approved by the Owner.
+If the Contractor proposes supplemental design criteria (in accordance with the provisions of Article 2.4.1), the Contractor may also propose supplemental load combinations for specific items provided the supplemental load combinations are consistent with the proposed design criteria.
+Proposals for supplemental load combinations shall be submitted by the Contractor for review and approval by the Owner prior to the Contractor or the Erection Engineer beginning work on the Erection Plans and Procedures and the Erection Engineering Calculations.
+Unless otherwise specified in the Contract Documents, the Owner shall be allowed a minimum of 10 working days to review the submittal, after which the Contractor may assume the submittal has been approved by the Owner, unless the Owner provides written notification that the submittal was not approved.